 Seizures happen because of abnormal electrical activity in the brain.
 At times it may go nearly unnoticed, or in other more severe cases, it may cause unconsciousness and convulsions.
 Seizures usually come along suddenly, but for how long and how severe can vary.

-This medication can be used alone, or along with other medications to control seizures.
+This medication can be used alone or along with other medications to control seizures.
 A seizure can cause an assortment of troubles for you.
-Controlling and reducing seizures lets you go about your daily activities, reduces the risk of harm when you lose consciousness and lessens your risk for a possibly life threatening condition of frequent, repeated seizures.
+Controlling and reducing seizures lets you go about your daily activities, reduces the risk of harm when you lose consciousness and lessens your risk for a possibly life-threatening condition of frequent, repeated seizures.

-Primidone belongs to a class of drugs known as barbiturate anticonvelsants.
+Primidone belongs to a class of drugs known as barbiturate anticonvulsants.
 When this medication is put into effect, it works by controlling the abnormal electrical activity in the brain that occurs during a seizure.

 This medication is to be taken by mouth, with or without food.
 And usually 3 to 4 times a day, or as directed to you by your doctor.
 If an upset stomach occurs, it is best to then take this medication with food or milk.

 You doctor may start this medication with you on a lower dose at bedtime and then gradually increase your dose in order to prevent any side effects, such as dizziness and drowsiness.